nest-desktop/nest-desktop/docs/user/usage-insite.rst

 **Script code for simulation with Insite**

 The Insite module has to be loaded in the NEST kernel.
-Preferentially load insite module directly after importing nest.
+Preferentially load the Insite module directly after importing NEST.
 Second, the parameter ``record_to`` of any recording device (e.g. spike recorder, multimeter or voltmeter) has to been modified: